Things to Do in Kanchanaburi: Why One Day Isn’t Enough

 Elephant Haven: An Ethical Encounter

-You’ll get to feed and walk with these incredible creatures, observing them in a peaceful environment.
+You’ll get to feed and walk with these magnificent creatures, observing them in a peaceful environment.
 It’s not only a fun experience but also a meaningful one, highlighting the importance of treating animals with respect.

 Kanchanaburi at night